Most would say, breastfeeding moms can’t have their usual drink energy drinks. But what if I can convince you that they actually can?

 However, I don’t suggest you do either of those things.
-Instead, I suggest choosing an energy drink that has only 50-100mg of caffeine and having no more than one a day, immediately after breastfeeding.
+Instead, I suggest choosing an energy drink that has only 50-100mg of caffeine and having it no more than once a day, immediately after breastfeeding.

-Of course, you should also monitor yourself and your baby and if you notice any adverse affects you should immediately reduce or discontinue consuming any more caffeine until you’ve spoken to your doctor.
+Of course, you should also monitor yourself and your baby and if you notice any adverse effects you should immediately reduce or discontinue consuming any more caffeine until you’ve spoken to your doctor.